THIS UNIT

 Lesson Plan Downloadable/editable versions of this lesson plan.
 Hook Exercise This printable hook exercise focuses on the desire for rights that women expressed during Reconstruction.
 Students will read and study quotes by a leading woman’s rights leader in Texas, Martha Tunstall.
 Slideshow This ready to use slideshow presentation contains essential questions, the contributions of key groups and individuals, and one source document with guided questions to promote discussion among students.
 Guided Notes The printable guided notes were designed to be used in conjunction with the presentation.
 Students will use the graphic organizer to create a timeline of events during Reconstruction and interact with the primary source documents.
 Primary Source Analysis: Freedman’s Bureau, Circular No. 3 This printable primary source document may be used in conjunction with the first “Think-Pair-Share” activity from the slideshow presentation or independently as a student activity to provide context for the role of the Freedmen’s Bureau in advancing education in Texas.
 Exit Ticket This printable exit ticket uses the three essential questions above to provide a formative assessment opportunity at the end of the lesson.

-Voices of Reconstruction: African American and Women’s Perspectives - Extension Lesson
+Voices of African American and Women’s Perspectives - Extension Lesson

 In this extension lesson for Voices of Reconstruction: African American and Women’s Perspectives, students can research the roles of key African Americans and Women during the Reconstruction era, creating a mural that represents their findings.